shawntabrizi/awesome-polkadot/playbook.md

 ## What is Polkadot?

 - Polkadot is a scaling solution for Web3 applications and services.[^1]
-- Polkadot scales through data and execution sharding, allowing for parallelized throughput.[^2]
+- Polkadot scales through data and execution sharding, allowing for parallelized execution of parachains, called **Para**chains.[^2]
-- Polkadot provides shared security and secure interoperability to services built on it.[^3]
+- Polkadot provides shared security and secure interoperability to Parachains.[^3]
+  - Each of these shared is called a "Core", and Polkadot's anologous term for blockspace is core-time.
 - Polkadot creates abundant, flexible, and high quality blockspace.[^4]
 - Polkadot uses a novel "cynical" rollup to provide fast finality while using minimal resources.[^5]
+- Polkadot 2.0 makes cores more performant, flexible, and cost-effective, through async-backing, agile-coretime and elastic scaling respectively.
+- Polkadot JAM makes the type of applications that can be written on Polkadot cores radically less-opinionated, among other novel advancements.

-## What unique things can you do on Polkadot?
+## What things can you do on Polkadot, as you can do as a sovereign Rollup on ETH?

 - Build applications with full control over block construction and transaction execution.[^21]
+- Build application that can benefit from varying forms of scheduling -- not being bound by "transactions" to interact.
+- Build applications which execute at sub-second speeds.[^24]

+## What "_unique_" things can you do on Polkadot, as a cynical Rollup?

 - Build applications with full control over fees, fee payments, and tokens.[^22]
 - Build applications which dynamically scale up and down execution cores.[^23]
-- Build applications which execute at sub-second speeds.[^24]
 - Build applications that can permissionlessly upgrade and evolve over time.[^25]
+- Build cross chain communication, without worrying about the know weakest-link issue[^35].

 ## Why choose Polkadot?